-As an SAT and ACT perfect scorer, test-prep expert, and Harvard graduate with nearly 20 years of experience preparing high school students for the SAT and ACT, I can say with confidence that I offer some of the best SAT / ACT preparation and tutoring services in the world.
+As an SAT and ACT perfect scorer, test-prep expert, and Harvard graduate with over 20 years of teaching experience, I can say with confidence that I offer some of the best digital SAT / ACT preparation and tutoring services in the world.

-My customized SAT and ACT prep programs have produced consistent score improvements (an average of 170 points improvement on the 1600-point SAT, with up to 7 points of improvement on the ACT) that rival those of any tutoring company worldwide.
+My customized SAT and ACT prep programs have produced consistent score improvements (an average of 170 points improvement on the 1600-point SAT, and 4-8 points of improvement on the ACT) that rival those of any tutoring company worldwide.

-Remember that lots of companies will promise you big SAT and ACT improvements, but most will fail to live up to that promise.
-An SAT or ACT prep program is only as effective as is the instructor who actually teaches the material.
-And the best way to learn is not through a canned video, but through personal, one-on-one, real time interaction, either in person or via Skype, worldwide.
-My clients choose me instead of a brand name, because they do not want to leave their students' test scores up to chance.
+Hundreds of companies will promise you big SAT and ACT improvements—but in the end, most will fail to live up to that promise.
+In most cases, an SAT or ACT prep program is only as effective as is the instructor who actually teaches the material.
+The best way to learn is not through a canned video, but through personal, one-on-one, engaging real-time interaction.
+My clients choose me instead of a brand name, because they do not want to take any chances with their scores.

-Increasingly, the bulk of my SAT-prep business is coming from students with elite scores who just need a fine-tuning, or dissatisfied former clients of nationally franchised test-prep companies who need a complete "re-boot."
-When it comes to a test as important as the SAT, students should choose to prepare with a true professional, not a novice tutor with a weekend's worth of training who reads lessons straight from the manual, or a bunch of free online videos that purport to be a suitable substitute for private instruction.
+Increasingly, the bulk of my SAT-prep private tutoring business is coming from students with elite scores who just need a fine-tuning, or dissatisfied former clients of nationally franchised test-prep companies who need a complete "re-boot."
+When it comes to a test as important as the SAT, students should choose to prepare with a true professional, not a novice tutor with a weekend's worth of training who reads lessons straight from the manual, or a bunch of canned, free online videos that purport to be a suitable substitute for private, personalized instruction.

-On average, my SAT Prep students improve their scores by around 150-200 points on the New 1600-point test, and in some cases 300 points or more—the lower the initial score, the higher the potential for improvement.
+On average, my SAT Prep students improve their scores by around 150-200 points on the 1600-point test, and in some cases 300 points or more—the lower the initial score, the higher the potential for improvement.

 I know that today's overbooked teenager has many other things to do in addition to test prep, so I seek to make my lessons as efficient as possible.
-And so long as students do their homework (approximately one hour per lesson), I will need less time with your students than you might think.
-Although every student is different, most of my motivated students require around 20-25 hours of tutoring for a full SAT preparation (half the time of many traditional prep courses).
+And so long as students do their homework (approximately 1-2 hours of homework per lesson recommended), I will need less time with your students than you might think.
+Although every student is different, many of my students only require around 10-15 hours of tutoring for a full SAT preparation (less than half the time of many traditional prep courses).
 Or, if you wish, you can concentrate only on a particular section of the test (Math, Critical Reading, Writing), which of course takes less time.

 As for the ACT, ACT prep becomes easier after one has prepared for the SAT (the only major difference is the Science section), so I only recommend about 5-10 additional hours of instruction.
-If you wish to prepare for the ACT only, I recommend 15-20 hours (about 10-15 lessons) for a full preparation.
-In the end, most of my students decide to take both the SAT and the ACT.
+If you wish to prepare for the ACT only, then I recommend 15-20 hours (about 10-15 lessons) for a full preparation.
+In the end, most of my private students have decided to take both the SAT and the ACT.

-McElroy Tutoring SAT and ACT Prep vs. Other Prep Companies
+McElroy Tutoring vs. Other SAT / ACT Prep Companies

-Don't trust your student's scores to a series of subpar YouTube videos, a faceless "tutor mill" or nationally franchised test prep corporation.
-The teachers are often unsupervised, unprepared, underqualified and underpaid, and will force your student into a "one size fits all" approach that works for some students but is very ineffective for most.
-When you hire McElroy Tutoring, you pay for the services of a true expert, not just a brand name.
+Don't trust your student's scores to a series of subpar YouTube videos, a faceless "tutor mill," or a nationally franchised test-prep corporation.
+The teachers are often unsupervised, unprepared, under-qualified, and underpaid, and will force your student into a "one size fits all" approach that works for some students but is very ineffective for most.

 Francis Parker '05, James Madison honor student